 Posts filed under “Science”

+Painted Stone: Asteroids in the Sloan Digital Sky Survey from Alex Parker on Vimeo.
+Over 100,000 asteroids and their colors, as seen by a single remarkable survey telescope.
 This animation shows the orbital motions of over 100,000 of the asteroids observed by the Sloan Digital Sky Survey (SDSS), with colors illustrating the compositional diversity measured…Read More

 Source: Wired From Wired: A storm of stars is brewing in the Trifid nebula, as seen in this view from NASA’s Wide-field Infrared Survey Explorer, or WISE.
 The stellar nursery, where baby stars are bursting into being, is the yellow-and-orange object dominating the picture.
 Yellow bars in the nebula appear to cut a cavity into…Read More